MVP Nikola Jokic ejected, Suns sweep Nuggets 125-118

 Will Barton led Denver, which trailed by 13 heading into the fourth quarter, with 25 points, Michael Porter Jr. added 20 and Monte Morris 19.

-The Nuggets survived the loss of star Jamal Murray to a torn ACL on April 12, winning 13 of 18 to close out the regular season and taking care of Portland in five games in the opening round.
+The Nuggets survived the loss of star Jamal Murray to a torn ACL on April 12, winning 13 of 18 to close out the regular season and taking care of the Portland Trail Blazers in five games in the opening round.

-They went farther than any of last year’s semifinalists, but they sorely missed Murray against the loaded Suns.
+But when second scoring option Porter tweaked his surgically repaired back in the first half of Game 1 against Phoenix, it was one injury too far for the Nuggets to overcome.

-“Hopefully we can start next season fresh and healthy as possible to make another run at this thing,” Malone said.
+Denver coach Michael Malone said before tip-off that the Nuggets couldn’t really rely on their experience from the bubble in overcoming a pair of 3-1 deficits in the playoffs last year.
+For one thing, Murray’s recovering from knee surgery.

 Jokic’s ejection came 48 hours after an emotional celebrationbefore Game 3 in which the Serbian dedicated his MVP trophy to his teammates, coaches, trainers and the front office.